brighthive/convert_descriptor_to_swagger/README.md

 # What is this?
-[BrightHive](https://brighthive.io/) [Data Resources](https://github.com/brighthive/data-resource-api) are set up using modified frictionless table schema descriptor files.
+[BrightHive](https://brighthive.io/) [Data Resources](https://github.com/brighthive/data-resource-generator) are set up using modified frictionless table schema descriptor files.
 [What is table schema?](https://frictionlessdata.io/specs/table-schema/).

-This package will convert your descriptor files into a swagger spec.
+This package will convert your set of descriptor files into a swagger spec.
 [What is Swagger?](https://swagger.io/docs/specification/about/)

-This allows developers to generate and create clients easily that can easily interact with Data Resource APIs.
+This allows developers to generate and create clients easily that can easily interact with BrightHive Data Resources.

-# How to use
+## How to use
 Install the package into your project with pip.

 Import the function `convert_descriptor_to_swagger`.